GoogleCloudPlatform/compute-image-packages/README.md

 The accounts daemon is responsible for provisioning and deprovisioning user accounts.
-The daemon grants permissions to user accounts, and updates the list of authorized keys that has access to accounts based on metadata SSH key updates.
+The daemon grants permissions to user accounts, and updates the list of authorized keys that have access to accounts based on metadata SSH key updates.
 User account creation is based on
 [adding and remove SSH Keys](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) stored in metadata.